 Tillable land is the most valuable land-use type in comparison with the other rural land uses of timber, pasture, and water.
-In large scale, row-crop production areas of the mid-west, high-quality, tillable land sales have achieved some incredible record-setting prices in the last decade.
+In large-scale, row-crop production areas of the mid-west, high-quality, tillable land sales have achieved some incredible record-setting prices in the last decade.
 With commodity prices of corn, beans, and wheat declining, eventually the prices farmers were willing to pay for cash-rent and buyers, both farmers and investors, were willing to pay per acre to purchase, have fallen since that peak.
-Non-the-less, tillable land is a valuable component to rural land living and can be a wonderful complement to recreational ground buyers.
+Nonetheless, tillable land is a valuable component of rural land living and can be a wonderful complement to recreational ground buyers.

 Secondly, ag fields make wonderful food sources for your resident deer herd and can allow bucks to reach peak potential with the nutrition they provide.
 Consequently, patterns emerge from deer moving to the fields for foraging in the evenings and returning to bedding areas in the morning allowing you to put yourself in ideal locations for intercepting them.
 The edges that are created where fields meet the woods provide fantastic diversities of plants and are ideal habitats for many other game species as well.
 Open fields that have historically been farmed are also a blank slate to new owners who desire to create their own habitat improvements.